sqlfluff/sqlfluff/docs/source/layout.rst

    *  :code:`trailing` and :code:`leading`, which are most common in the placement of commas.
-Both of these settings *also* allow the option of a comma on it's own on a line, or in the middle of a line, *but* if there is a line break on *either side* then they make sure it's on the *correct side*.
+Both of these settings *also* allow the option of a comma on its own on a line, or in the middle of a line, *but* if there is a line break on *either side* then they make sure it's on the *correct side*.
 By default we assume *trailing* commas, but if you (or your organisation) have settled on *leading* commas then